indrayantom/Beecycle_SQL_Tableau/README.md

-# :star:Beecycle Dataset : Data Analysis Using SQL Queries and Tableau:star:
+# :star:Beecycle Dataset : Data Analysis Hands-on Using SQL Queries and Tableau:star:

 This work contains Data Analysis Hands-on using PostgreSQL Queries and Tableau on Beecycle Customer's Dataset (Artificial Data) .
 As said in the name, Beecycle is a company that sold and produced bycycle.